-The TCO plays an active role in facilitating a mutually satisfactory resolution of disputes between toll operators and consumers.
-The key to reaching such an agreement is that each party is able to set out clearly its position in relation to the dispute, but also that each party to the dispute clearly understands the other party's position.
+The complaints are specifically about the use of a toll road by consumers, subject to the jurisdictional limits of the TCO Scheme.
+The TCO plays an active role in facilitating a mutually satisfactory resolution of disputes between the toll operator and consumers.
+The key to reaching such an agreement is that each party is able to clearly set out its position in relation to the dispute, but also that each party to the dispute clearly understands the other party's position.
 If the parties are not able to reach an agreement on the dispute after a reasonable time for negotiation and giving each party an opportunity to put its position to the other side, the TCO can make a formal determination on the matter.